aoguz1/aoguz1/README.md

 ### 💼 Job

-I'm working as a Software Intern in [MDP Group](https://mdpgroup.com/)
+I'm working as a Software Developer in [MDP Group](https://mdpgroup.com/)

 ###  💻 I'm currently working/learning on